 ACT FOOD BRETAGNE ET AGRIFOOD TRANSITION

 The CEVA is a founding member of two technical federations dedicated to the Food sector.
 ACT Food Bretagne is the alliance between five agricultural and agro-food technical centers in Brittany (ADRIA, CEVA, IDMER, VEGENOV, ZOOPOLE DEVELOPMENT).
-The first action carried out by this association was the founding of the “Tremplin Carnot AgriFood Transition” in 2016; bringing together seven technical centers and eight academic research units which provide support to companies willing to improve sustainable practices within agricultural, aquaculture and agri-food systems.
+The first action carried out by this association was the founding of the “Tremplin Carnot AgriFood Transition” in 2016, labelled Carnot Agrifood Transition Institute in 2019; bringing together seven technical centers and eight academic research units which provide support to companies willing to improve sustainable practices within agricultural, aquaculture and agri-food systems.

 Competitiveness clusters are designed to support innovation, particularly by fostering collaborative research and development (R & D) projects, with strong local roots.
 The CEVA is a Directors Board member of the national AQUIMER cluster, which focuses on the seafood sector and the valorization of aquatic products.
 The CEVA is an active member, and this for many years, of the POLE MER BRETAGNE ATLANTIQUE, which is a cluster of private companies, research institutes and training centers specialized in the fields of marine living resources, environment and coastal development.
 The CEVA contributes notably to the organization of thematic days.
-The CEVA is also a member of the Valorial competitiveness cluster dedicated to the food industry (thematic expert in “food algae”).
+The CEVA is also a member of the Valorial competitiveness cluster dedicated to the food industry (thematic expert in “food algae”) and of the POLE IAR which works on all themes related to the production and development of biological resources (agriculture, forestry, marine resources or by-products and residues) for food, industrial and energy purposes.

 PROFESSIONAL & SCIENTIFIC NETWORKS